The PHP logo, imposed over purple, next to the Java logo, imposed over orange

 PHP Development

 PHP and Java are both popular programming languages that were born out of the mid-1990s.
 As the internet and web apps have evolved, both languages have grown and adapted.
-In this blog, I compare PHP vs. Java to help you decide which language is right for your web app.
+In this blog, I compare PHP vs. Java for web development to help you decide which language is right for your web app.
 I give a brief overview and history of each, and then break down the similarities, outline the differences, and offer insights on when to choose PHP vs. Java.

 Back to top